Evidence Grade: Strong (A) — Supported by sleep medicine consensus and neuroscience research. What does this mean?

 Three substances reliably destroy sleep quality, even when you think they don’t:

-Alcohol.
-Alcohol is a sedative, not a sleep aid.
-It fragments sleep architecture, suppresses REM, and causes early morning waking [@ebrahim2013].
-Two drinks in the evening measurably reduce sleep quality, even if you “pass out” quickly.
-Rule: Stop drinking 3+ hours before bed, or skip it entirely on weeknights.
+2. Alcohol: a sedative, not a sleep aid.
+It fragments sleep architecture, suppresses REM, and causes early waking (Ebrahim et al., 2013).
+Stop 3+ hours before bed, or skip it on weeknights.

 Phase 4: Build a Wind-Down Routine (Ongoing)